- Questions and Answers

 - Title on spine: Q & A.

-3. Crafting coherence: On writing an evaluation report in Afghanistan (Embargo until 22 February 2019)
+3. Crafting coherence: On writing an evaluation report in Afghanistan (Embargo up to and including 22 February 2019)

-4. Meeting with success and failure: Presenting Afghanistan in the Netherlands (Embargo until 22 February 2019)
+4. Meeting with success and failure: Presenting Afghanistan in the Netherlands (Embargo up to and including 22 February 2019)

-5. Asking again and again: Moving between questions in development research in Afghanistan (Embargo until 22 February 2019)
+5. Asking again and again: Moving between questions in development research in Afghanistan (Embargo up to and including 22 February 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.